EtienneWarneck/liri-node-app/README.md

 1.Clearly state the problem the app is trying to solve (i.e. what is it doing and why)

+ The app is a Language Interpretation and Recognition Interface.
+ It will retrieve information from Node.js Package Modules NPM (open-source modules) online.

 2.Give a high-level overview of how the app is organized

 3.Give start-to-finish instructions on how to run the app